Career HubResume

 “As a human resources professional, I can tell you that GPA tells me only one thing: how good [of] a student you were.
 That means little about how good [of] an employee you would be.”

-Your GPA is far more relevant in industries like government, education, engineering, science, or other STEM-related professions.
+Your GPA is far more relevant in industries like government (where you’ll likely use the federal resume format), education, engineering, science, or other STEM-related professions.
 Even then, it’s highly dependent on the organization’s policy and your specific role.
+For example, your GPAs may matter more for teaching positions than they do for IT roles at a certain college.
+If you were applying to be a teacher, for instance, the school would want to confirm your competency in your subject.

-Some defense contractors require no less than a 3.5 GPA for entry-level positions.
+Also, some defense contractors require no less than a 3.5 GPA for entry-level positions

-Government is a toss up.
-You will likely find that about half of the government jobs you apply for require college transcripts with your application and want to see GPA on your resume.
+Government is a toss-up.
+You'll likely find that about half of the government jobs you apply for require college transcripts with your application and want to see GPA on your resume.

 Some programs and internships span several years and are meant to lead to permanent positions within the company, so they’re strict on GPA maintenance for students.